qalid7/compath/README.md

 ## Training

-We highly recommend using our more recent version (updated codes, tf version 1.13) of this pipeline if you wish to train models from scratch.
-This will be provided in a seprate [repo](xxxxxxxxxxxxxxx).
+Training codes are available for each step if you wish to train models from scratch.
+However, we highly recommend using our more recent version (updated codes, tf version 1.13) of this pipeline provided in a seprate [repo](xxxxxxxxxxxxxxx).

 ## License